When you first set up a Vidyard account, you will notice that your sharing page and video hubs are hosted on the

 - Encrypted data is shared between the browser and the web server.

-The process to establish an SSL connection
+Process to establish an SSL connection

 - Contact Vidyard support